Music played significant role in our lives as long as we can remember.

 Conclusion:

-Building your own electronic organ is not only a satisfying endeavor but also an educational one.
+Building your own electronic organ is not only an exciting task but also an educational one.

 Leave a Reply